mesoSPIM/benchtop-hardware/README.md

 Benchtop mesoSPIM has smaller size, lower cost, higher image quality, and easier assembly than [previous version (V5)](https://github.com/mesoSPIM/mesoSPIM-hardware-documentation).

-The excitation optics (and lightsheet properties) are identical to V5, but with more compact folding.
+The *excitation* optics (and lightsheet properties) are identical to V5, but with more compact folding.

-The detection path uses exchangeable telecentric lenses (available from various manufactureres), as opposed to one objective with zoom (Olympus PLAPO 1x).
-Fixed-focus (prime) lenses offer better imaging quality than zoom lenses, just like in consumer DSLR cameras.
-We tested and characterized off-the-shelf telecentric lenses with various magnifications, suitable for different samples.
+The *detection* path uses new exchangeable long-WD air objectives (e.g. Mitutoyo), as opposed to an objective with variable zoom (Olympus PLAPO 1x).
+The new objectives offer better imaging quality (field flatness and resolution) than zoom lenses.
+We tested various detection objectives with various magnification from 0.9X up to 20X suitable for mesoSPIM.

 Hardware is more compact, the number of parts is greatly reduced.